tpayne/kubernetes-examples/YAML/LoadBalancer/README.md

 - `<external-ip>:80`
 - `<external-ip>:8080`

+You can also use CURL to test the servers are up and running as well.

 A default NGINX installation is deployed under port 80.

 A default JENKINS installation is deployed under port 8080.